waynegraham/registry.clir.org/_projects/2008-coming-out-of-the-closet-cataloging-hidden-special-.md

 ---
 layout: project
-title: "Coming Out of the Closet: Cataloging Hidden Special Collections and Archives at the Fashion Institue of Technology"
+title: Coming Out of the Closet: Cataloging Hidden Special Collections and Archives at the Fashion Institue of Technology
 ---